Select Page

 (Semester 2)

-This course aims to explore the relationship between inequality, globalization, and economic growth.
+This course explores the relationship between inequality, globalization, and economic growth.
 More specifically, the course is designed to answer the questions of why certain nations are able to adopt institutions and policies that promote equality and under what conditions—economic, social, and political capital fosters growth and a sustainable future.
 How can global poverty be eradicated?
 What are some of the structural transformations, shifting modes of thought, dynamics of class, race, gender, ethnicity, and geographic stratification that shape the debate around global inequality?
 This course relies on basic principles of economic theory to analyze economic realities and policies in the U.S. and abroad with a particular focus on the impact of inequality on social justice and democracy.

 Psychology Seminar